Kiran-Kumar-916/Kiran-Kumar-916/README.md

 - Basics of Python | HTML | Basics of CSS |
 - Programming | Analytical | logical skills |

-* 6+ years of software development experience in product based company.

 * Taken on responsibility for planning, designing user interface.